 Deep Frying a Turkey

-- 2. Buy canola oil and a turkey.
-Choose a fresh bird or make sure it's completely thawed before deep-frying.
+- 2. Choose a fresh turkey or make sure it's completely thawed before deep-frying.
 Remove excess fat and any parts stored inside the bird.
-Thoroughly dry inside and out.
 Do not stuff.

 - 3. Get your deep-fryer ready to go.
 Place it outdoors, out of the wind on a level dirt or grassy area away from buildings and decks.
 Avoid cement.
 Oil stains may be difficult to clean up.
 Put a drip pan under the fryer.

-- 4. First - determine the amount of canola oil you need by placing the turkey, breast down, on the frying stand or in the basket.
+- 4. To determine the amount of canola oil you need by placing the turkey, breast down, on the frying stand or in the basket.
 Lower into the empty pot and add water to about 2 inches (5 cm) above the turkey.
 Remove the turkey and note the water level.
 Remove the water and thoroughly dry the pot.
+Thoroughly dry turkey inside and out.

 - 5. Fill the pot with canola oil just to the required level.
 Using a deep-frying thermometer, heat the oil to 375°F (190 °C).
 This usually takes from about 45 minutes to 1 hour.
 Monitor the oil temperature to ensure it does not overheat.